rullator/razer-macos/README.md

 - **Works on the latest macOS** Including Intel and Apple Silicon.
 There are no current plans from Razer to support macOS ([source](https://mysupport.razer.com/app/answers/detail/a_id/1381/kw/macOS))

 ## Important note
-This is not the original repo the original repo is from [1kc/librazermacos](https://github.com/1kc/razer-macos) I forked this repo to maintain it as the original seems to be abandoned.
+This is not the original repo the original repo is from [stickoking/librazermacos](https://github.com/stickoking/razer-macos) and [1kc/librazermacos](https://github.com/1kc/razer-macos) I forked this repo to add support for the Razer BlackWidow V4 X.

 ## Download